romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 #### Readiness Probes

-Probe means test .Tests you run to make sure whether the pod is ready or not
+Probe means test .Tests you run to make sure whether the pod is ready or not.Readiness probes runs on the container during its whole lifecycle.

 ```yaml
 apiVersion: v1